-Worship with our rabbis and cantors in the Sanctuary reflects the awe-inspiring nature of the High Holy Days and will feature music by the Temple Choir under the direction of BHC Music Director Jimmy Galdieri.
+Services with our rabbis and cantors in the Sanctuary reflect the awe-inspiring nature of the High Holy Days and feature music by the Temple Choir under the direction of BHC Music Director Jimmy Galdieri.

 Newborn to Pre-Kindergarten

-Children’s worship will be held on Rosh Hashanah and Yom Kippur at 9 am.
+Children’s services will be held on Rosh Hashanah and Yom Kippur at 9 am.
 Services are geared to newborns through pre-kindergarten, accompanied by an adult.

 Kindergarten to Grade 3

-Primary worship will be held on Rosh Hashanah and Yom Kippur at 9 am.
+Primary services will be held on Rosh Hashanah and Yom Kippur at 9 am.
 Services are geared to families with children in kindergarten through grade 3, accompanied by an adult.

-Family Worship is aimed at children in grades 4 through 8 and their families, while being a welcoming experience for everyone.
+Family services are aimed at children in grades 4 through 8 and their families, while being a welcoming experience for everyone.
 This service is held in the Straus Social Hall, enabling an intimate and engaging tone.
 Traditional music is combined with more familiar melodies; creative readings are combined with our machzor (prayerbook).

 Yom Kippur Program of Music & Meditation

-The Ruth and Robert Taubman Program of Music & Meditation will take place on Wednesday, September 26, 12:30 pm, in the Dalsheimer Auditorium.
-This year we will remember Sol Goodman, long-time creative contributor to this program.
+The Ruth and Robert M. Taubman Program of Music & Meditation will take place on Saturday, September 14, 12:30 pm, in the Dalsheimer Auditorium.

 Join us at 1:45 pm in the Goodwin Center to explore how the Yom Kippur fast can help quiet our thinking mind to become more present and in touch with our yetzer hatov—our inclination to good.

-This year’s 2:45 pm Yom Kippur Afternoon Worship will include worship using a pilot edition of a planned new High Holy Day prayerbook, only at this one service.
+This year’s 2:45 pm Yom Kippur Afternoon Service will again include using the pilot edition of a planned new High Holy Day prayerbook, only at this one service.
 Be part of the development of this new prayerbook.
-Also, Barry Schloss joins us as we continue our recent practice of having BHC congregants share personal reflections on the impact Judaism has had on their lives.
+Also, Nancy Aiken and Sol Goldstein join us as we continue our recent practice of having BHC Congregants share personal reflections on the impact Judaism has had on their lives.

 YK Family Experience

-Join us at 4:30 pm for an interactive and creative program, for children accompanied by an adult, led by Director of Education Brad Cohen and Day School art teacher GiGi Lepski.
-Following, join the Congregation to hear the final shofar blasts.
+Join us at 4:30 pm for an interactive and creative program, for children accompanied by an adult, led by Director of Education Brad Cohen.
+Following, join the Congregation in the Sanctuary to hear the final shofar blasts.